 What causes acne?

 First of all, hormones are a significant contributing factor to the acne story.

-That is why the condition often surfaces as we hit into puberty.
+That is why the condition often surfaces as we hit puberty.
 In essence, one of the overlying or broader, simplified processes that happen on the hormonal level is that testosterone turns into dihydrotestosterone or DHT, and it is the DHT that is problematic in acne.

-If we can influence that to some extent, we are going to have results, though obviously, hormonal influence is not in our scope of practice by any stretch of the imagination, the enzyme called 5a-reductase, in particular, 5a-reductase type 1 which is relevant in skin is.
+If we can influence that to some extent, we are going to have results, though obviously, hormonal influence is not in our scope of practice by any stretch of the imagination, the enzyme called 5a-reductase, in particular, 5a-reductase type 1 which is relevant in the skin is.

 It is the 5a-reductase type 1 that helps to convert the testosterone to the problem causing dihydrotestosterone.
-So, if we can inhibit that and stop the conversion happening, we are already going to see a result.
+So, if we can inhibit that and stop the conversion from happening, we are already going to see a result.
 Enzymatic activity is entirely something that we can have an influence on and that is exciting for us as aestheticians.

 2. Inhibit the enzyme 5a-reductase type 1

 To inhibit 5a-reductase type 1, what do we have in our skincare line?
 What do we have in our ingredient deck that can make a difference for our clients?

 Azelaic Acid is one of those; Vitamin B5 is another one and Zinc Sulfate.
 These three independently used topically on the skin have shown to inhibit 5a-reductase without question.
 However, when we use them in combination at the same time in percentages lower than two, we can achieve 90% inhibition of the enzyme 5a-reductase type 1.